Self-Referrals and Kickbacks: Navigating Federal and State Healthcare Laws

-Physicians cannot be paid by clinical laboratories — or by an intermediary — for sending their patients’ specimens or referrals to that lab.
+Physicians cannot be paid by clinical laboratories—or by an intermediary—for sending their patients’ specimens or referrals to that lab.

 It’s crucial that healthcare practices simultaneously comply with applicable federal and state laws.
 And when those laws appear to conflict with one another, your ongoing compliance will rely upon counsel from your healthcare attorney and your adherence to your established policies and procedures.

 Unfortunately, compliance with the strictest requirement may not always satisfy your obligations.
 For example, overlapping laws that vary in leniency may have entirely different reporting or documentation requirements.
-While your compliance with the stricter law may get you 90% of the way to compliance, you’ll still need to follow the documentation requirements of the more lenient law.
+So while your compliance with the stricter law may get you 90% of the way to compliance, you’ll still need to follow the documentation requirements of the more lenient law.
 It’s easy to feel overwhelmed, but compliance need not be a burden.

-Jackson LLP’s primary goal is to help you avoid regulatory compliance problems — and to help you do so in a manageable, organized, and common-sense way.
+Jackson LLP’s primary goal is to help you avoid regulatory compliance problems—and to help you do so in a manageable, organized, and common-sense way.
 Your policies must be sufficiently straightforward to allow your team to follow them, and the procedures need to jive with your practice operations and available technology.